ADVERTISER DISCLOSURE

 3. Magnesium

 That’s why so many people turn to supplementation to help them support their sleep routine.
-Magnesium supplements have recently become a popular choice, with many people taking magnesium to sleep better at night.
+Magnesium supplements have recently become a popular choice, with many people taking magnesium to try and sleep better at night.

 It supports relaxation*

-Why is magnesium helpful for sleeping?
+Why may magnesium be helpful for sleeping?

 All magnesium supplements are NOT created equal.